GlacialLake/binary-tree-visualization/README.md

 # binary-tree-visualization

-Given the pre-order traversal sequence (including all empty encounters), this JavaScript program can paint the binary tree in the browser.
-Each non-empty node is denoted by an positive integer, and each empty node is denoted by the character '#'.
+## summary

+Draw a binary tree in the browser based on the pre-order traversal sequence (including empty leaves).

+## dependencies

+It should work on any modern browser.

+## usage

+Non-empty nodes are positive integers, and empty leaves are denoted by '#'.

-For example, if you give the following input (the first number is used to determine the size of the nodes),
+For example, if you enter the following input (the first number represents the size of every non-empty node, and the second line is the traversal sequence),

 > 32

 > 1 2 3 # # 4 # # 5 6 7 # # 8 # # #

-you will get this result:
+you will get the following result.

 ![](example.png)